← MRI Terms

 • Whether symptoms are coming from another source

 I do not recommend treatment based on the phrase “facet arthropathy” alone.
-Treatment decisions should be based on the whole picture: symptoms, exam, MRI findings, and how much the problem is affecting daily life.
+Treatment decisions rest on the whole picture: symptoms, exam, MRI findings, and how much the problem affects daily life.

 Confused by your MRI report?
 If your report mentions facet arthropathy, facet hypertrophy, stenosis, or nerve narrowing and you are not sure what matters, SpineClarity can help translate the findings.
 A board-certified spine surgeon provides a written MRI/case review in plain language, including what the findings may mean and what general next-step category may fit.
 This is not emergency care and does not replace an in-person doctor-patient relationship.